Dynamic Soaring ('DS')

 Every time this circular flight path is repeated the glider picks up more speed - a small amount each time.
 So, the more the glider is flown in this way, the faster it will get until either something snaps or the pilot can't cope any longer!

 The Realities of RC Dynamic Soaring

 Probably the hardest part is finding a suitable slope that generates the perfect DS conditions.
 A ridge is the best option and preferably one with a nice 'bowl' on its leeward side.

-The photo below shows an effective DS site local to me, it's not perfect but the sharp ridge that the road follows provides an excellent cut-off point for a boundary layer to form.
+The photo below shows an effective DS site local to where I used to live (that's my glider in the pic).
+It's far from ideal but the sharp ridge that the road follows provides an excellent cut-off point for a boundary layer to form.